jqhoogland/rationalia-starter/LW/Concepts/Perfect Predictor.md

   - Tag
 ---

 A **perfect predictor** is an agent which can predict the behaviour of an agent or the outcome of an event with perfect accuracy.
-It is often given the name [[Omega|Omega]], but Omega sometimes refers to an almost perfect predictor.
+It is often given the name [[Omega]], but Omega sometimes refers to an almost perfect predictor.

 Possibility and relevance:
 --------------------------